WHAT TO DO WHEN LIFE GETS MESSY

 There’s a conflict between you and your senior pastor.
 He doesn’t approve of something that you’re doing in your ministry but doesn’t communicate it directly to you.
 But you feel that something is off.
 Then, something triggers him to talk about the problem with you finally.
 You disagree with his point of view.
 Now, things are weird between the two of you.
 You’re not quite sure what to do about it.

 You have a family to support and fear getting let go.
 You unconsciously turn to food for comfort, which isn’t good because you’re already self-conscious of your weight.
 You’re not getting enough sleep.
 The situation is beginning to affect your relationship with your spouse and kids.
 You’re generally moody and on edge.

 What’s happening here is that you’re confronted with adversity.
 A big one too because something you care about deeply, ministry to youth, is being threatened.

 However, you have a choice to allow yourself to get sucked into the problem or keep an emotionally healthy distance from it.

 You know you’re getting sucked into a problem when the situation consumes you.
 It dominates your thoughts and emotions.
 You start having conversations in your head with the person you’re in conflict with.
 The problem eats away at you on the inside and affects those closest to you.
 It sucks the life out of you.

 The bigger the problem, the more potential there is to get sucked in.

-Rooted in self means there is an awareness that “you” and “the problem” are separate.
+Staying grounded means there is an awareness that “you” and “the problem” are separate.
 The two are not one.
 You are independent of the situation.
 The real you, your spirit, does not have to be shaken by the circumstance.
 Because your soul is eternal.
 Your heart does not need to be broken or crushed.
 Because you and the problem are not one.
 You will endure.